itsnishchay26/NISHIFIED-Voice-Assistant/README.md

 # NISHIFIED-Voice-Assistant
-A voice assistant based on Python to perform basic functionalities
+A voice assistant based on Python to perform basic functionalities(as of now)